metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_git_repository_v1beta2_manifest.md

 Required:

-- `repository` (Attributes) GitRepositoryRef specifies the GitRepository which Artifact contents must be included. (see [below for nested schema](#nestedatt--spec--include--repository))
+- `repository` (Attributes) GitRepositoryRef specifies the GitRepository which Artifact contentsmust be included. (see [below for nested schema](#nestedatt--spec--include--repository))

 Optional:

-- `from_path` (String) FromPath specifies the path to copy contents from, defaults to the root of the Artifact.
+- `from_path` (String) FromPath specifies the path to copy contents from, defaults to the rootof the Artifact.
-- `to_path` (String) ToPath specifies the path to copy contents to, defaults to the name of the GitRepositoryRef.
+- `to_path` (String) ToPath specifies the path to copy contents to, defaults to the name ofthe GitRepositoryRef.

 <a id="nestedatt--spec--include--repository"></a>
 ### Nested Schema for `spec.include.repository`